7RU7H/Archive/Software/Operating-Systems/Windows/Active-Directory/Active-Directory-Defined.md

 #### Active Directory Groups

-Authorization process is controlled by membership in Active Directory Groups, for scalablity and dynamism Group types:
+Authorisation process is controlled by membership in Active Directory Groups, for scalablity and dynamism Group types:
 - Distribution Groups: used only to define email lists - No access rights or permission abilities, useful for enumeration
 - Security Groups: used to assign permissions to shared resources.

 For incomplete list for demonstrative purposes:

 Security Group | Description
 --- | ---
 Domain Admins | Administrative Privileges over entire domain, including DC